portableant/museologi.st/blog/2018-10-22-going-static-jekyll-and-collections.md

 Now you can create the page files that you need.
 Edit the index.md file, 404.html and about.md file as much as you want.
 You can find more examples of logic for rendering page lists and ordering of these in the repo referred to above.

 So that is the basics of getting a Jekyll site running with custom page structure.
-You now probably want to know how to deploy to Github.
+You now probably want to know how to deploy to GitHub.

 ### Github pages

-Git scares people, Github is the friendlier face.
+Git scares people, GitHub is the friendlier face.
 Still scary for most.
 So how do you get your Jekyll site running off there.
-Follow these steps (assuming you have a Github profile):
+Follow these steps (assuming you have a GitHub profile):

   1. Create a new empty repository
   2. Look for the instructions on how to add data